-Use this pork rib marinade to amp up the flavor of your smoked and grilled ribs.
-The best part about this recipe is that you can use it on pork roasts and chops!
+Use this pork rib marinade to enhance the flavor of your smoked, grilled, oven baked, or air-fried ribs.
+The best part is that this homemade marinade can also be used on pork roasts and chops.

-Marinades are a combination of oil and acidic ingredients like vinegar, citrus, and other fruit juices.
+Marinades combine oil and acidic ingredients like vinegar, citrus, and other fruit juices.
 The acids help tenderize the meat and keep it tender as it cooks.
 The trick with pork ribs is to marinate for a short time, like 2-6 hours, rather than a longer 12-24 hour period.
 Pork ribs contain a small amount of meat, making them more prone to over-marinating and mushiness.
 The key to marinating is timing.
-Keep in mind that some pitmasters will use an injectable marinade for pork ribs, so the same principle applies.
+Remember that some pitmasters use an injectable marinade for pork ribs, so the same principle applies.
 While pork is heartier than poultry, fish, and seafood, it is more delicate than red meats like beef, lamb, and venison.
 A shorter marinating time will yield better results.

 Pork Rib Marinade Ingredients: